Marriage and Family Structure

 Family structure in Canada has been shifting for decades.
 While married families remain the majority of all census families, the portion of married families has decreased, while common-law and lone-parent families have increased.

 Same-sex marriage was legalized federally in 2005, and the 2006 census was the first to capture data on married same-sex couples.
-With the latest census in 2016, we now have ten years of census data on same-sex marriages in Canada.
+With the latest census in 2021, we now have fifteen years of census data on same-sex marriages in Canada.

 Marriage and Divorce

-National marriage and divorce rates derived from vital statistics are no longer published as of 2011, with 2008 as the final data year.
+National marriage and divorce rates are derived from vital statistics.
+The collection and publication of national data ceased in 2011.
+In 2022, Statistics Canada returned to publishing divorce-rate data.
 There are a number of measures that social scientists use to estimate rates of divorce.
-Below are the number of marriages and divorces over time, and the crude marriage and divorce rates (number per 1,000 population) as of 2008.
+Below are the number of marriages and divorces over time, and the crude marriage and divorce rates (number per 1,000 population).

 Some common-law partnerships are a prelude to marriage, while others are an alternative to marriage.
 Common-law relationships are more prone to dissolution compared to marriage, and couples have varying legal rights from region to region across Canada.